Podiatrist

 What it's like

-You would diagnose and treat foot and ankle disorders to help people stay active and mobile.
+You'll diagnose and treat foot and ankle disorders to help people stay active and mobile.

-Athletes with sports injuries
+athletes with sports injuries

-Elderly people with arthritis
+elderly people with arthritis

-Children with lower leg pain or walking problems
+children with lower leg pain or walking problems

-Assess and diagnose people’s injuries and issues
+assessing and diagnosing people’s injuries and issues

-Discuss options for treatment with patients
+discussing options for treatment with patients

-Carry out treatments and minor surgery using scalpels, chemicals and local anaesthetics
+carrying out treatments and minor surgery using scalpels, chemicals and local anaesthetics

-Screen children for foot problems
+screening children for foot problems

-Diagnose and treat sports injuries
+diagnosing and treating sports injuries

 For people who are at high risk of foot injury or disability, such as people with diabetes, you’d provide long-term care.

-You’d need to plan workloads to spend time with patients and keep accurate records of their treatment.
+You’ll need to plan workloads to spend time with patients and keep accurate records of their treatment.

-You could be self-employed, work in the private sector or work for the National Health Service (NHS).Â
+You could be self-employed and run your own practice, work in the private sector or work for the National Health Service (NHS).

 Explore more information about this job